peytontolbert/xdocs/README.md

 `xdocs` is a small **executable documentation** runner: Markdown fenced code blocks marked `xdocs` are executed and verified like tests (snapshots/assertions), locally and in CI.

 ## Install (from GitHub)

-Once you push this repo to GitHub, other projects can install it directly:

 ```bash
 pip install "xdocs @ git+https://github.com/peytontolbert/xdocs.git"
 ```